 Ovulatory disorders represent the main cause of infertility.
 Many studies have shown that there’s a definite link between full-fat milk and other full-fat dairy products and a reduced chance of ovulatory infertility.
 And we know that when healthy fats are included in our diet it’s a natural way of regulating our appetite and staying healthy.
 It follows, then, that consuming a diet of full-fat dairy products like cheese, yogurt, and milk, would be the perfect long-term plan for couples trying to conceive.
 Consuming full-fat dairy products will therefore not only help you maintain a healthy balanced diet, it will increase your chances of achieving and maintaining a healthy pregnancy.

 Other things couples can consume to help with fertility include leafy green vegetables, whole grains, and yams.
-These three foods address infertility in approximately 40 percent of women who suffer infertility due to anovulation.
+These 3 foods help address infertility in approx. 40% of women who suffer infertility due to anovulation.

 What About Non-Fat Milk?